-Flying to and from towered airports involves a series of controller instructions and clearances.
+Light Gun Signals Color and Type of Signal Aircraft on the Ground Aircraft in Flight Steady green Cleared for takeoff Cleared to land Flashing green Cleared for taxi Return for landing (to be followed by steady green at the proper time) Steady red Stop Give way to other aircraft and continue circling Flashing red Taxi clear of the runway in use Airport unsafe do not land Flashing white Return to starting point on airport Not applicable Alternating red and green Exercise extreme caution Exercise extreme caution headset with an attached boom microphone and a pushto-talk switch greatly simplifies the task of flying and communicating simultaneously.
+Just be sure the airplane is equipped with a handheld microphone and speaker as backup in the event the headset or intercom system fails.
+Even the best radios fail occasionally.
+When that happens, you can still receive tower instructions via light gun signals.
+Because we get very little practice with these signals, they're easily forgotten.
+We suggest you copy the light gun signal chart above and tape it to your clipboard.
+Acknowledge the signals by rocking your wings or flashing your landing light.
+Clearances Flying to and from towered airports involves a series of controller instructions and clearances.
 It's vital that both the pilot and the controller recognize and understand each instruction, clearance, and acknowledgment.
 Communications should be simple and clear.
 You'll take up minimum time on the frequency, and controllers will understand you the first time.
 A misinterpretation by either party can have serious consequences.
 To ensure mutual understanding, read back the clearance.
 Controllers are required to get an acknowledgment of "hold short" instructions, so a "hold short" clearance must be read back-but you should really read back every clearance.
 Controllers issue clearances using specific words and phrases.
 If you don't fully understand a controller's instructions, ask for clarification.
 The "Pilot/Controller Glossary" in the AIM is an excellent source for reviewing the terms and phrases.

-ATC Instructions

-ATC instructions common at towered airports include:
+ATC Instructions ATC instructions common at towered airports include:

-- "Taxi via..."
-A departure taxi clearance begins with the assigned runway and includes instructions to "taxi via" a particular route.
-For example: "Cessna Five-Eight Quebec, Runway 36L, taxi via Alpha, Charlie."
-The clearance will also specify any initial runway crossing and/or hold short instructions. - "Taxi via-hold short of" A clearance to begin taxiing to the takeoff runway, along with an instruction to hold short of another taxiway or crossing runway specified by the controller.
-For example: "Cessna FiveEight Quebec, Runway 23, taxi via Alpha, hold short of Runway 30." - "Cross runway...."
+- "Taxi to...."
+In the absence of holding instructions, a clearance to "taxi to" any point other than an assigned takeoff runway is a clearance to cross all runways that intersect the taxi route to that point.
+It does not include authorization to taxi onto or cross the assigned takeoff runway at any point. - "Taxi to-hold short of...."
+A clearance to begin taxiing, but enroute to the taxi clearance limit you must hold short of another taxiway or a crossing runway as specified by the controller. - "Cross runway...."
 You are cleared to taxi across the runway that crosses your taxi route and continue to the taxi clearance limit. - "Hold short...."
 Do not enter or cross the taxiway or runway specified by the controller.
 If there is a painted hold line, do not cross it. - "Cleared for immediate takeoff."
 A clearance to initiate the takeoff without delay.
 This clearance usually means another aircraft is on final approach.
 If you are not ready, do not accept this clearance. - "Report location...."
 Identify your location on the airport ("Five-Eight Quebec at the transient ramp") or in the air with respect to the airport ("Five-Eight Quebec is seven miles southeast of the airport at one thousand five hundred"). - "Squawk...."
 Tune a discrete four-digit code into your transponder (the controller will specify the code or say "VFR," which is 1200).
 Make sure the transponder is in the "alt" mode.